The Hamlet Experiment

 A few intense months later, after retreating from social life with just books, a note book and recordings of the late Alan Watts, I figured out why nothing had worked before and it changed my life.

-It entails knowing what you consider the good life, but even more so why you consider it so, which eventually brings you to a question as basic as "what do I consider self, and why?".
+It entails knowing what you consider the good life.
+But even more why you consider it so, which eventually brings you to the philosophical question "what do I consider self, and why?".

-When you sink your teeth in such questions for a few days, you're probably in for a surprise.
-I sure was and so have the people I've been working with.
+When you sink your teeth in such questions with determination, you're in for a surprise.
+I sure was and so have the people I've been assisting.

 You'll instantly know what is real to you, what is authentic to you and which parts of your true nature you're not acknowledging (the root cause of your problems).